 Furthermore, it can be an expensive option as employers may charge up to 102 percent of the premium associated with a given plan.
 While adults might have to find new coverage for themselves, their children won’t lose their insurance.
 As part of a divorce decree, the parent who is in the better financial situation may be asked to pay for a child’s coverage.

 In some cases, it’s possible for an individual to remain on a spouse’s insurance plan by getting a legal separation.
 Like a divorce, a couple that’s legally separated lives apart from each other and may create an agreement similar to a divorce decree.
 However, the marriage is still intact from a legal perspective.
-Despite this potential benefit, some analysts maintain that a legal separation is not a good idea unless it;s done for religious or safety purposes.
+Despite this potential benefit, some analysts maintain that a legal separation is not a good idea unless it’s done for religious or safety purposes.

-When a marriage ends, an divorcee may find themselves wondering how they will pay for food, shelter and other basics such as health insurance.
+When a marriage ends, a divorcee may find themselves wondering how they will pay for food, shelter and other basics such as health insurance.
 It’s often possible to ask for spousal support as part of a divorce settlement to help take care of such expenses.
 As a general rule, the lower-earning ex is entitled to the same standard of living after a divorce as during the course of the marriage.